 Interesting Detail

-The French Navy operates the nuclear-powered aircraft carrier Charles de Gaulle, one of the most recognizable capital ships in Europe.
+The French Navy operates the nuclear-powered aircraft carrier Charles de Gaulle, one of the most recognizable capital ships in Europe and a major component of France’s ability to project naval airpower beyond European waters.

 9. British Royal Navy (United Kingdom)